twilio/authy-openvpn/README.md

 Here joe is the PAM login username.

 Let's suppose joe password is `god`.
-So the user will enter `joe` as username, and the password concatenated with the token in the password field.
+So the user will enter `joe` as username.
+On the password field he will enter his password followed by a `-` followed by the Authy Token.

 EG.

     username:joe
-    password:god1234567
+    password:god-1234567

-`1234567` would be the Token.
+`1234567` would be the Authy Token and `god` his password.

 <br/>
 <br/>